 ROBS Rollover Compliance Requirements

-- File business tax returns: You must file your C-corp’s tax returns in a timely manner each year to remain compliant.
+- File business tax returns: You must file your C-corp’s tax returns promptly each year to remain compliant.
 Tax return extensions are also permissible as long as they are filed on time.
 ROBS providers will not be able to handle this step for you, but they can keep you informed of the filing deadline.

-- File Form 5500 for your retirement plan: Form 5500 must be filed with the IRS each year, which states the value of your corporation’s retirement plan.
-Learn more about what this is and how to fill out the form in our guide on IRS Form 5500.
+- File Form 5500 for your retirement plan: Form 5500 must be filed with the IRS each year, which reports the value, operations, and management of your corporation’s retirement plan.
+Learn more about what this is and how to fill out the form in our guide to IRS form 5500.

 - Review state-specific requirements: Additional filing requirements may apply depending on the state you are located in.
 Your ROBS provider may be able to provide guidance for this step.